thegedge/personal-site/_posts/dev/2014-06-06-static_assert-in-c++11.md

 title: static_assert in C++11
 category: dev
 tags: [c++]
+description: >-
+  A light discussion on the use of static_assert, with an example of building an "all true" function
 ---

 A few days ago I realized that some of my template code wasn't that safe.
 In particular, my entity